 Now before we take a closer look at this Champ, let’s also just consider the front end styling similarities of our two Curbside Classics today.

 Well, the actual Lark’s grille was a didn’t have those bars, but a textured inset even more like the Valiant.
-Worth pondering, and remembering that the Lark came out two years before the Valiant.
+Worth pondering, and remembering that the Lark came out just one year before the Valiant.
 I’m not implying cribbing; design ideas are never created in a vacuum, and this was a popular theme, especially with Virgil Exner at Chrysler and Duncan McRae at Studebaker.
 There was plenty of cross-pollination of ideas between them.
+(Update: turns out my speculation was right on the money: Here’s out full story on how that came to be)

 So that’s been the good news about the Champ.
 Or was it the bad?
 Depending on your point of view, the bad/good news is that this one is not even complete; it’s more of what you would call a glider kit.
 A peek through those bars show that the engine compartment is bare.
 It’s not a problem; it’s an opportunity!
 Here’s the chance to update the Champ for the 21st Century.
 What shall it be?
 An Ecotec turbo four and transmission from a Solstice/Sky?
 A biodiesel from a??